borispovod/crypti-dapps-docs/DappToolkit.md

 This is the configuration file for your dapp.

-In the below example we only define an array of peers.
-But feel free to add your own additional parameters here:
+In the example below, we only define an array of peers, but feel free to add your own additional parameters:

 ```json
 {